-In addition to its Minneapolis campus, Augsburg College has a branch campus in Rochester, Minnesota, located at Bethel Lutheran Church.
+In addition to its Minneapolis campus, Augsburg University has a branch campus in Rochester, Minnesota, located at Bethel Lutheran Church.
+We also have our Physician's Assistant Program located just across the river in St Paul at Luther Seminary College.

 DPS works closely with students, faculty and staff across campus to achieve the highest levels of personal safety possible.
-DPS is staffed around the clock, 365 days a year, with 17 professional public safety officers and 30 student employees.
+DPS is staffed 24/7/365, with 12 professional public safety officers and 30 student employees.